inkVerb/VIP/301/Lesson-00.md

 ___
 ## Prepare

-### I. OPTIONAL: If you did Shell 201, but on a different machine
+### I. OPTIONAL: If you did Linux 201, but on a different machine
 >
 > ___
 > Optional: You may login as a "sudoer" if needed
 >
 > | **S1** :$
+>
 ```console
 su Username
 ```